High-Output Emergency Lights

-When standard output isn’t enough: how to plan, specify, and install high-output emergency lights for large, tall, or complex spaces—without overbuilding.
+When standard output isn’t enough: how to plan, specify, and install high-output emergency lights for large, tall, or complex spaces—while still meeting emergency lighting lumen requirements (and avoiding overbuilding).

 What Are High-Lumen Emergency Lights?